Adarshh9/Modash/README.md

 2.**Centralized Information**: Reduces the need to visit multiple sites to gather information.

-3. **Educational Tool**: Exposes developers to a variety of models and applications.
+3.**Educational Tool**: Exposes developers to a variety of models and applications.

-4. **Scalable and Adaptable**: Easily updated with new models and datasets.
+4.**Scalable and Adaptable**: Easily updated with new models and datasets.

 ## Installation